codepath/android_guides/Displaying-Images-with-the-Glide-Library.md

 public final class MyAppGlideModule extends AppGlideModule {}
 ```

+Make sure to sync your project to Gradle before continuing, since Glide needs to generate the necessary code to invoke `GlideApp.with()` in Android Studio.

 ### Basic Usage

 If you are migrating from Glide v3, make sure to review [this guide](https://bumptech.github.io/glide/doc/migrating.html).
 Instead of `Glide.with()`, you will need to use `GlideApp.with()`: